franklbvp/linux_intro/docs/README.md

 More info on running Linux: [running Linux](https://github.com/franklbvp/linuxintro/blob/master/docs/running_linux.pdf)

 ## Result
-- Understanding the basics of the Linux system philosophy
+- Understanding the basics of the Linux system philosophy.
-- Use of basic command line commands (cli)
+- Use of basic command line commands (cli).
-- Getting familiar with navigating the Linux File System, checking disk usage, manipulating and archiving files and directories
+- Getting familiar with navigating the Linux File System, checking disk usage, manipulating and archiving files and directories.
-- Understanding the concept of access rights and the ways to grant different rights to other users
+- Understanding the concept of access rights.
-- Learning the ways to control processes
+- Learn the very basics on monitoring resources.

 # Documents related to the Linux Intro course